neutron37/susudoio/README.md

 ### Susudoio wraps su+sudo

 This makes it easier to use a non-admin account as your primary login on MacOS.
-If you're using an admin account as your primary, this tool might not be for you.

 * Only enter the admin password once, instead of one time for su and then again for sudo.
 * Using brew, Docker, and other things can be slightly less annoying.